gclayburg/dotfiles/README.md

 ###SSH agent forwarding
-The other thing to be aware of is this alias in .bashrc:
+One thing to be aware of is this alias in .bashrc:

 ```
 alias ssh='ssh -A'